iiridi/archive/content/Astra/Natural Laws/Locality/index.md

 ## γ class

 A γ class locality is found on the outer half of a spiral arm and cannot be actively hostile to the development of sentient life.
-Examples of γ classes include Vokon-B and Althane.
+Examples of γ classes include Vokon-B and [[Althane/index|Althane]].

 ## δ class